 New club rooms were opened in Hill Street, in the Loaves and Fishes Hall with meetings every second and fourth Saturday evening of each month.

 in 1980, 280 Willis Street—WDS had an agreement with the Ministry of Health to rent 280 Willis Street until a final decision was made on the new Wellington motorway.
 WDS rented this place for 10 cents per year.

 In 1990, 280 Willis Street was sold to Transit New Zealand who wanted $1000 per month rent.
 WDS moved out and Sir Roy McKenzie, patron of WDS at that time, let WDS use free of charge, an office and meeting room at the Hutt Park Raceway in Lower Hutt.
 Fundraising was carried out to raise funds towards the building fund.

 WDS purchased 32 Marion Street, along with the then Deaf Association of New Zealand (now Deaf Aotearoa).
 WDS had use of the ground floor, and did intensive renovations, and Shaun Fahey painted the western themed mural, which featured a few WDS members.

 The sad decision was made to sell 32 Marion Street.
 It was no longer viable to have such a huge building, which led to escalating costs that WDS had to meet, such as insurance and rates.
 Following the sale of the building, WDS continues to meet fortnightly at various locations around Wellington as well as holding special events.

-The new building, Waiorua, was opened on the 24th April 2021.
+The new building, Waiora, was opened on the 24th April 2021.
 A welcome home party was held to celebrate the opening of our second home.
-This building will be shared with four other clubs and WDS.
+This building is shared with four other clubs and WDS.